scriptrdotio/quickstart/quickstart/Readme.md

   - login to your scriptr account
   - Go to account settings and under sub-domain tab, create your sub-domain.
   - Go to settings and under channels tab, create 2 channels "requestChannel", "responseChannel".
 Check the "Allow anonymous publishing" & the "Allow anonymous subscription".
-  - Open the quickstart/simulator/phone.html, find wsClientProvider.setToken(....), put inside it your account anonymous token and save.
+  - Open the quickstart/simulator/phone.html, find wsClientProvider.setToken(....), put inside it your account anonymous token that can be found in your account settings and save.
   - From your modevice open the quickstart/simulator/phone.html file.
 You will get a deviceId.
   - On your laptop open the quickstart/dashboard/index.html file.
   - In your Scriptr workspace go to the quickstart/dashboard/index.html, a dashboard editor will open.